Quick guide to authenticated web-app scanning

 Adding a target

-Once you've added your target and optionally added a tag, you will see it appear in your targets list:
+Once you've added your target and optionally added a tag and any authentication or API schemas, you will see it appear in your targets list:

 Adding authentications